influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### Instances
 **Required**

-Instances (this is an array) is the instances of a counter you would like returned, it can be one or more values.
+Instances key (this is an array) is the instances of a counter you would like returned, it can be one or more values.

 Example, `Instances = ["C:","D:","E:"]` will return only for the instances C:, D: and E: where relevant.
 To get all instances of a Counter, use ["*"] only.
-By default any results containing _Total are stripped, unless this is specified as the wanted instance.
+By default any results containing `_Total` are stripped, unless this is specified as the wanted instance.
 Alternatively see the option IncludeTotal below.

 It is also possible to set partial wildcards, eg. ["chrome*"]

-Some Objects does not have instances to select from at all, here only one option is valid if you want data back, and that is to specify `Instances = ["------"]`.
+Some Objects do not have instances to select from at all.
+Here only one option is valid if you want data back, and that is to specify `Instances = ["------"]`.

 #### Counters
 **Required**

-Counters (this is an array) is the counters of the ObjectName you would like returned, it can also be one or more values.
+Counters key (this is an array) is the counters of the ObjectName you would like returned, it can also be one or more values.

 Example: `Counters = ["% Idle Time", "% Disk Read Time", "% Disk Write Time"]`